NikRam822/Test_task_for_sber/README.md

 This will start data collection, graph building and clustering of companies.
 Upon completion of the script, the results will be displayed in the console, and a graphical window with visualization of the graph and clusters will be opened.

+## Documents

+A detailed description of the solution in Russian can be found at: https://nikram822.github.io/Test_task_for_sber/#overview